2020 Ivorian presidential election: Background

 In January 2017 incumbent President Alassane Ouattara of the Rally of Houphouëtists for Democracy and Peace (RHDP) announced that he would not run again after being president for two terms (2010–2015 and 2015–2020).
 On 5 March 2020, he publicly reiterated his intent not to be candidate during an address to Congress.
 Ouattara imposed Prime Minister Amadou Gon Coulibaly as the RHDP candidate of the ruling party over other potential candidates, including Vice President Daniel Kablan Duncan, who later resigned.
-However, in May Coulibaly was hospitalised for heart complications and had a stent fitted.
+However, in May, Coulibaly was hospitalised for heart complications and had a stent fitted.
 He returned to Ivory Coast on 2 July, but died six days later after falling ill during a meeting of the Council of Ministers.
 The event left the RHDP without a candidate, and Ouattara considered putting forward Defense Minister Hamed Bakayoko, before renouncing due to alleged links to drug trafficking.

 In late July 2020, Ouattara rescinded his initial decision and announced his candidacy for a third term.
-The candidacy was made possible despite his previous terms as they did not count toward the two-term limit in the new constitution introduced in 2016, the elections having taken place under a different constitution.

-Ouattara argued that because a new constitution was promulgated after a constitutional referendum in 2016, term limits (normally 2 for a President) were effectively reset, which would allow him to run for a controversial third term.
+Ouattara argued that because a new constitution was promulgated after a constitutional referendum in 2016, the normal two-term limit for the presidency was effectively reset, allowing him to run for a third term.
 Opposition parties argued that the move was unconstitutional, and some protests ensued, but Ouattara was allowed to run again regardless by the Independent Electoral Commission and the Constitutional Court.

-Despite seeing good economic growth, critics have argued that vast inequality remains, and that Ouattara is developing authoritarian tendencies.
-Despite opposition parties calling for a boycott, two of his opponents have allowed their names to remain on the ballot (Kouadio Konan Bertin did not support the boycott).
+Despite seeing good economic growth, critics have argued that vast inequality remains, and that Ouattara was developing authoritarian tendencies.
+Despite opposition parties calling for a boycott, two of his opponents allowed their names to remain on the ballot (Kouadio Konan Bertin did not support the boycott).

 Electoral system

-The President of Ivory Coast will be elected for a five-year term using the two-round system.
-If no candidate receives a majority of the vote, a second round will be held.
+The President of Ivory Coast is elected for a five-year term using the two-round system.
+If no candidate receives a majority of the vote, a second round may be held.